 * For more on this theme see comment on the Refutation of Idealism.

 Turning to the postulate of Necessity we integrate the statement concerning the object into a single experience.
 For example if we find water on the moon, that will be a reality, and then the next step is to be able to understand such water on the moon, i.e., how it is that water had to be there where found, and that will provide the necessity (and the continuing unity of consciousness).
 And so here we go from the simple reality to the inclusion in the whole of experience which entails necessity.

 * These two might be called the animal, i.e., appearances are real things such as they appear, and the human, appearances are only representations of real things.

-The human then will try to figure out the universe and existence and will come up with such ideas as a soul, free will and God, for it is only by means of these that our reasoning can be satisfied.
-But here, apart from the brainarium and in the realm of pure thinking alone, since there is nothing which we can conceive of as a thing of experience, we find that we have no certitude at all, and must conclude that reasoning about these things is not really figuring things out, but rather dreaming things up that can apparently be figured out, but not actually, and instead lead to the illusion of insights.
+The human then will try to figure out the universe and existence and will come up with such ideas as a soul, free will and God, for it is only by means of these that reason can be satisfied.
+But here, apart from the brainarium and in the realm of pure thinking alone, since there is nothing which we can conceive of as a thing of experience, we find that we have no certitude at all, and must conclude that reasoning about these things is not really figuring things out, but rather dreaming things up that can apparently be figured out, but not actually, and instead leads to the illusion of insights.
 And these are unessential in explaining the appearances of the world we are subject to.
 And so here Kant finds no hope in all of theoretics or speculation that can assure us of our immortality, free will or God.
-The only solace, Kant finds, is that these can also not be refuted in the realm of science and philosophical knowledge, and so they are permissible, but thus far unneeded ideas.
-In a word: they are namely Ideas,* but not things, at least not as far as anyone can tell.
+The only solace, Kant finds, is that these can also not be refuted in the realm of science and philosophical knowledge, and so they are permissible, but thus far unneeded, ideas.
+In a word: they are namely Ideas,* but do not represent or denote things, at least not as far as anyone can tell.

 * The term "Idea", spelled with an uppercase I, is a technical term and means a concept for which there is no corresponding object in any appearance.